 Placing the Code

 Place your markup code on the page and surround it with

 <pre> tag.
 Set class attribute to kanga.sd.

 title Hello World

-For optimal result, place this code at the very end of your page.
-A sequence deiagram will appair in place of your markup code.
+For optimal results, place this code at the very end of your page.
+A sequence deiagram will appear in place of your markup code.

-We are going to keep on improving and providing additional features.
-As a next big step we plan to provide you with language and service to generate also class diagrams.
+We are going to keep improving and providing additional features.
+As a next big step, we plan to provide you with language and service to also generate class diagrams.

 Go on and try it out.
 Join us if you like KangaModeling.
 Help us by contributing or reporting issues and wishes.